lorenzopieri99/lorenzopieri99/README.md

-### Hi there, I'm Lorenzo 👋
+# Hi there, I'm Lorenzo 👋

-#👨‍🎓 Graduated in Economics
+👨‍🎓 Graduated in Economics <br>
-#👨‍🏫 Currently enrolled in a master degree in Data Science and Business Informatics at @unipi
+👨‍🏫 Currently enrolled in a master degree in Data Science and Business Informatics at @unipi <br>
-#💻 Python, SQl, JavaScript, ETL
+💻 Python, SQl, JavaScript, ETL <br>

-#🗺 Love to wander around the world
+🗺 Love to wander around the world <br>
-#🏋️‍♂️Gymbro⛹
-#⛹️‍♂️Baller
-#⛷️Skier
+🏋️‍♂️Gymbro  ⛹️‍♂️Baller ⛷️Skier <br>